-Ute Stephan is Professor of Entrepreneurship at Aston University, Birmingham (UK), Director of the Aston Centre for Research into International Entrepreneurship and Business (ACRIEB), and Editor-in-Chief of Applied Psychology: An International Review.
+Ute Stephan is Professor of Entrepreneurship at King's College London, Transcampus Professor of Organizational Psychology at TU Dresden, Germany, Honorary Professor at UCL's Department of Psychology and at Aston University Birmingham, as well as a Fellow of the International Association of Applied Psychology.
+Ute is an Editor at Entrepreneurship Theory & Practice and consulting editor at the Journal of International Business Studies.
+From 2015-2019, Ute was Editor-in-Chief of Applied Psychology: An International Review.
 Ute holds a PhD in Psychology from the University of Marburg (Germany) and was previously at the University of Sheffield (UK), the London School of Economics (UK), KU Leuven (Belgium), and TU Dresden (Germany).

 Ute’s research explores (1) culture and institutions, (2) social entrepreneurship, and (3) entrepreneurial well-being.
 She publishes in leading journals such as the Journal of Management, Journal of International Business Studies (JIBS), Management Science, Journal of Business Venturing (JBV), Entrepreneurship Theory & Practice (ETP), Strategic Entrepreneurship Journal.